reedlaw/ruby-mmo/README.md

 1. No cheating by overriding classes, methods, or instance variables.
 2. Cheating players will be moved to the cheaters/ directory.

+@DanKnox came up with a dominating technique that involves dynamically creating multiple player modules.
+In order to mitigate the strength of this technique, a third rule seems necessary:

+3. No more than 3 player instances per Github account.

 Running the simulation
 ----------------------